juanantonio284/notes_on_writing/README.md

 ### markdown_usage

-These guides might provide some insight into the "little tricks" of the syntax, in regard to how a document renders to HTML.
+These guides might provide some insight into how the markdown syntax renders to an HTML document.

 * `markdown_syntax_guide.md`: a general markdown syntax guide
 * `markdown_syntax_links.md`: a markdown syntax guide for links (how to add links to a markdown